rubenerd/rubenerd.com/content/post/facebook-like-buying-spam.markdown

 I find their assertion regarding my lack of popularity insulting, even if likely true.
 And what's wrong with Turkish likes?
 They're not part of "worldwide"?

-Still, crunching the numbers, that works out to about 1.2c a like.